 Collaborating with PullRequest Reviewers

-When a pull or merge request is assigned to a PullRequest reviewer or team of reviewers, they'll typically be assigned to it until it is merged, closed, or PullRequest network review is canceled.
+When a pull or merge request is assigned to a PullRequest reviewer or team of reviewers based on possible risks detected, they'll typically be assigned to it until it is merged, closed, or PullRequest network review is canceled.

 After review feedback is posted by PullRequest, our reviewers can revisit it to answer your questions and review follow-up change commits.